-Salary increases of 3% and one-time off-schedule salary increase of 3.25% will impact actions 1.2 - 1.6.
+A one-time off-schedule salary increase of 3.25% impacted actions 1.2 - 1.6.
 Additional expenditures due to salary increase will be transferred to appropriate funding sources.

 An explanation of how effective the specific actions were in making progress toward the goal.